gini/gini-vision-lib-android/ginivision/src/main/java/net/gini/android/vision/digitalinvoice/package.md

 The [net.gini.android.vision.digitalinvoice.DigitalInvoiceActivity] is launched by the [net.gini.android.vision.analysis.AnalysisActivity] when line item extractions are available.
 It displays the line items extracted from an invoice document and their total price.
-The user can deselect line items which should not be payed and also edit the quantity, price or description of each line item.
+The user can deselect line items which should not be paid for and also edit the quantity, price or description of each line item.
 The total price is always updated to include only the selected line items.

 ## Component API